SharkSnack/shiren-4/content/system/necklace-abilities.md

 <br/>

-- Doubles the move's power.
+- Doubles the ability's power.
 - Highest priority, and activates no matter what direction you're facing.
 - You really have to aim for it to ever see it activate.